elmcraft/elmcraft.org/content/compare/javascript/eslint.md

 If you're coming to Elm from the JavaScript world, you may be familiar with [ESLint](https://eslint.org/) which is a community standard for modern JS projects, and be looking for the equivalent in Elm.

-When it comes to enforcing code style and formatting, the Elm community has widely adopted [`elm-format`](https://github.com/avh4/elm-format), the de-facto Elm code formatter.
-It is similar to [Prettier](https://prettier.io/) for JavaScript in that it rewrites your code in a very opinionated and predictable way, but it is a lot more widely adopted and it is not configurable at all.
+When it comes to enforcing code style and formatting, the Elm community uses [`elm-format`](https://github.com/avh4/elm-format), the de-facto Elm code formatter.
+It is similar to [Prettier](https://prettier.io/) for JavaScript in that it rewrites your code in a very opinionated and predictable way, but in Elm it is more widely adopted and is not configurable at all.

 `elm-format` covers close to all stylistic rules that one would use ESLint for, therefore you don't need a linter to enforce code style.